OkieOth/yacg/docs/standard_extensions.md

 ```

 ## Domain information for the model
-To specify a domain for a model use the '__domain' entry.
+To specify a domain for a model use the 'x-domain' entry.

 ```json
 {